-The OA results tab is useful after running a QA query or updating a product.
-In the first case it will have descriptive information about why has been reasons a string selected in the guery.
+The QA results tab is useful after running a QA query or updating a product.
+In the first case it will have descriptive information about the reasons why a string has been selected in the query.
 In the second case (when updating), it will save the previous value for original strings that have changed.